-Fields Institute As part of the upcoming Fields Institute thematic program on Geometric Analysis, I am co-organising a Minischool and Workshop on G2 Manifolds and Related Topics on 19--25 August 2017.
+Fields Institute As part of the Fields Institute thematic program on Geometric Analysis, I co-organised a Minischool and Workshop on G2 Manifolds and Related Topics on 19--25 August 2017.

 Physics World My feature article entitled "The geometry of our world" has appeared in the April 2017 edition of Physics World, which you can access by going to physicsworld.com.
 You can also download the article by visiting my publications page.